CopperEgg/apidocs/revealcloud/samples.md

 ***NOTE: if neither starttime or endtime are provided, the last 5 minutes of samples are returned)***

 keys
 : A list of keys you want to include (see "key reference").
-Multiple keys are specified as a comma separated string.
+Multiple keys are specified as a comma-separated string.
 Default: "l_u,l_r,l_b,l_l,m,s,c,i,d".
-***NOTE: the 'd' key is not implemented; however, if you call this api command specifying no keys, the result includes the last 5 minutes of aggregate DiskIO data; meaning that each sample has two values, reads in  KB/s, and writes in KB/s***
+***NOTE: 'd' key is not implemented; however, if you call this api command specifying no keys, the result includes the last 5 minutes of aggregate DiskIO data; meaning that each sample has two values, reads in  KB/s, and writes in KB/s***

 sample_size
 : Override the default sample size that is determined by the starttime/endtime range.
 This will only work if you specify a sample_size larger than what is automatically calculated for the time range.